dkvz/mobile-navbar/README.md

 The link click event still isn't firing right when using gestures.
 Don't know if it's just on the Firefox inspector, I'll assume it's a general issue with the click not happening when handling gestures.

 This may be linked to how taps are captured?
+Clicking the link always works unless we are on mobile mode in the Firefox inspector.
+It works fine on the Chrome inspector, haven't tried on a mobile.

+OK it works even for Firefox on mobile.
+I think we're fine like this.

+-> Link issue resolved.

 ## Media queries
 I think we only need media queries to hide the button that shows the menu.